KisoreAbhinav/Chess/README.md

-# Chess
+# Chess in C
-A Playable Chess Board Designed in C
+A Playable Chess Board Designed using just arrays in C programming language